 - Erythropoietic - associated with red blood cell production

-Those porphyrias that cause neurological/psychiatric symptoms present with acute attacks that may last for days or weeks.
-They are associated with abdominal pain, sickness, constipation, depression, confusion, hallucinations, and fits.
+The acute porphyrias cause acute attacks that are associated with severe abdominal pain, vomiting, nausea, constipation, depression, confusion, hallucinations, and fits.
+An acute attack usually lasts for no longer than one or two weeks.
 Attacks may be triggered by a variety of drugs (such as anticonvulsants, antibiotics, and hormones) and environmental factors (such as dietary changes, stress, and exposure to toxic substances).

-The cutaneous (skin) porphyrias are associated with photosensitivity.
+The cutaneous (skin) porphyrias give sensitivity to sunlight on exposed areas of the skin (photosensitivity).
 Sunlight exposure, even through a glass window, has a toxic effect on the patient’s skin.
 This may cause redness, swelling, and a burning sensation in some patients, while in others it leads to blistering, skin thickening, hyperpigmentation (darkening of the skin), and in some cases scarring.

-- Acute intermittent porphyria (AIP), the most common of the neurological porphyrias
+- Acute intermittent porphyria (AIP), the most common of the acute porphyrias

-- Porphyria cutanea tarda (PCT), the most common porphyria; unlike the other porphyrias, most cases are due to an acquired enzyme deficiency which is triggered by liver dysfunction.
+- Porphyria cutanea tarda (PCT), the most common of the skin porphyrias; unlike the other porphyrias it may not be inherited and most cases are due to an acquired enzyme deficiency which is triggered by liver dysfunction

-- Protoporphyria (also called erythropoietic protoporphyria), which typically begins in childhood or adolescence; sun-exposed skin turns red accompanied by burning and itching, but scarring is uncommon.
+- Erythropoietic protoporphyria (EPP), which typically begins in childhood or adolescence; sun-exposed skin turns red accompanied by burning and itching, but scarring is uncommon.

-- Congenital erythropoietic porphyria (CEP), a very rare autosomal recessive disorder; over time, extreme photosensitivity leads to extensive and severe scarring of light-exposed areas.
+- Congenital erythropoietic porphyria (CEP), which is the rarest of the porphyrias (autosomal recessive disorder); over time, extreme photosensitivity leads to extensive and severe scarring of light-exposed areas

 Clinical laboratories measure porphyrins and their precursors in urine, blood, and faeces.
 These tests are listed below:

-- Porphobilinogen (PBG) in urine and, more rarely, delta-aminolaevulinic acid (ALA) in urine
+- Porphobilinogen (PBG) in urine and delta-aminolaevulinic acid (ALA) in urine

 How is the sample collected for testing?